-According to an analysis of the FARS data, most head-on crashes result from a motorist making an unintentional maneuver (e.g., swerving into the oncoming traffic).
-This can be caused by:
+According to an analysis of the FARS data, most head-on crashes result from a motorist making an unintentional maneuver (e.g. swerving into the oncoming traffic).
+That can be caused by:

-Several accidents in the Chandler area in May and June of 2014 illustrate how wrong-way head-on accidents can happen:
+Several accidents in the Phoenix area in May and June of 2014 illustrate how wrong-way head-on accidents can happen:

 Even without impact, the rapid deceleration can cause serious internal injuries.
 For example, the brain will “bounce” against the inside of the skull and shear forces can cause internal organs to tear.
 Injuries are likely to be less severe if the driver and passengers are wearing seatbelts and the car is equipped with airbags.
 A three-point lap-shoulder belt is thought to reduce the risk of death or serious injury for front-seat passengers about 45%.
 Airbags reduce the risk of fatalities in head-on collisions about 30%.

 If you or a family member has been involved in a head-on accident and want to find a legal representative for your case, we’d always recommend doing your research first, so you can draw your own conclusions.